vinayak-shanawad/vinayak-shanawad/README.md

 ### Hi there 👋

 I'm a Machine Learning Engineer / MLOps Engineer.
+I combine Machine Learning and DevOps advocacy in my work.
+I enjoy writing articles focussed on MLOps.

 <!--
 **vinayak-shanawad/vinayak-shanawad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.